 All students in the College of Human Ecology are eligible for membership in this interest group which provides professional development opportunities and promotes the national theme of the American Association of Family and Consumer Sciences.

-The Family Studies and Human Services Association brings together students interested in the FSHS major and provides leadership opportunities, resources and service to the campus and community.
-Students benefit from a variety of engaging topics throughout the academic year, such as FSHS careers, research and graduate school information and other opportunities to enrich their experience in the FSHS field.
+The Human Development and Family Science Association brings together students interested in the HDFS major and provides leadership opportunities, resources and service to the campus and community.
+Students benefit from a variety of engaging topics throughout the academic year, such as HDFS careers, research and graduate school information and other opportunities to enrich their experience in the HDFS field.

 Future Financial Planners (FFP)